Shopping for Health Insurance?

 The Affordable Care Act guarantees that almost everyone can get health insurance.
-In most cases, you can only sign up for a health insurance plan during the open enrollment period, which for this year, ended on March 31.
+In most cases, you can only sign up for a health insurance plan during the open enrollment period.

 What Is a Qualifying Life Event?